MUSIC:VIDEO:GRAPHICS

 You just have to know when to get off the boat.
 I start to see where certain characters and cliches who have been a mainstay of music my whole life come from.
 The average age of marrying couples isn’t going up any time soon, so the wedding work can’t last forever, so inevitably as the band develop grey hair and sair backs the bookings ease off.

 That’s where the disgruntled, ageing musician in the bar comes from.
-You know the one; increasingly young girlfriends and the increasingly garish car telling anyone that will listen that no one is interested in “real music” any more and that’s why they don’t play many gigs.
+You know the one; increasingly young girlfriends and the increasingly garish cars telling anyone that will listen that no one is interested in “real music” any more and that’s why they don’t play many gigs.

 The time their band played a support gig at King Tuts gets dressed up as a “career on the cusp. touring up and down the country”.
 The weddings were always the retirement plan.

 The job was never a stopgap to support creativity.
 It was always a life ambition to play Proud Mary to a single drunk, crying bridesmaid on a dance floor.
-The truth is that they were unable to take in the life lessons and build something with some meaningful creativity which could be a legacy and retirement and could be easier on the knees.
+The truth is that they were unable to take in the life lessons and build something with some meaningful creativity which could be a legacy for retirement and could be easier on the knees.

 The musicianship must be excellent though